OutSystems/cloud-connector/README.md

 To install, use either the binary or Docker option.
 Run the binary on Linux, or use the Docker image on any OS that supports Docker.
 Running `outsystemscc` as a Docker image offers several advantages if your system supports it:

 * You always run the latest release.
 You don't need to reinstall each new release.
-* You can run `outsystemscc` on Windows or any system that supports Docker:
+* You can run `outsystemscc` on any Linux/Windows(within a WSL environment) system that supports Docker:
-    * Otherwise, you need to install Windows Subsystem for Linux (WSL) on Windows to use the `outsystemscc` Linux binary.
+    * For example, if you are using Windows, you can run `outsystemscc` within Windows Subsystem for Linux (WSL), where you can pull and run the Docker image directly from the WSL environment.
 * Without additional configuration `outsystemscc` starts with the Docker daemon on system boot.
 * For advanced use cases, you can use Kubernetes for orchestration.